Find Affordable College Courses

 After completing their Associate Degree, nursing graduates from NMSU Dona Ana carry an average student debt load of $21,758.

 University of New Mexico - Gallup Campus landed the #7 spot in the 2023 rankings for the most popular associate degree nursing programs.
-Located in the rural area of Gallup, UNM Gallup is a public college with a small student population.
+Located in the rural area of Gallup, UNM Gallup is a public school with a small student population.

 Of the 31 students majoring in nursing at UNM Gallup, 10% are male and 90% are female.